brettneese/isLambdaWarm/readme.md

 # isLambdaWarm

-A simple module that'll tell you if your lambda is warm, by checking for the existence of `/tmp/isLambdaWarm', which is the most reliable way to check (as the /tmp/ folder is shared across invocations).
+A simple module that'll tell you if your lambda is warm, by checking for the existence of `/tmp/isLambdaWarm`, which is the most reliable way to check this kind of thing (as the /tmp/ folder is shared across invocations).

-If it's not, it writes Date.now() when this module was invoked to `/tmp/isLambdaWarm').
+If it's not, it writes the Date.now() when this module was invoked to `/tmp/isLambdaWarm`.
 That should give you an approximate time when the Lambda container was first booted.

 ## Usage